htl-leo-prog-1/programming_fundamentals_cs/exams/2023-01-26-methods/readme.md

 |      0 |           0 |
 |      5 |     78.5398 |

-## Level 2
+## Level 1

 Write a method `RandomInRange`.
 It gets a minimum value (`int`) and a maximum value (`int`) as input parameters.
 It has to return a random number between the given minimum (including) and maximum (**including**).

 Test test your implementation, call `RandomInRange` 1 million times with minimum 0 and maximum 2.
 Count how often the result is 0, 1, and 2.
 Check that all three values occur roughly the same number of times.

-## Level 3
+## Level 2

 Write a method `ToFizzBuzz`.
 It gets a value (`int`) as input parameter.
-It returns a string containing *Fizz* if the input parameter can be divided by three without a remainder.
+It returns a `string` containing *Fizz* if the input parameter can be divided by three without a remainder.
 It returns *Buzz* if divisible by five.
 It returns *FizzBuzz* if divisible by three and five.
 Here is some test data that you have to use to verify your implementation:

 | Input |   Result |
 | ----: | -------: |